 Future Home of Forever Safe Chimps

-As the years chug along we, the founders, of Forever Safe Farm have experienced the gamete of human behavior with animals.
+As the years chug along we, the founders, of Forever Safe Farm have experienced the gamut of human behavior with animals.
 When we see those that truly love and properly care for their pets our hearts are warmed.

 But there is a dark side to human interaction with animals.
 From pit bull fights to starving and abuse in so many forms, we have shed many a tear.
 One of the darker depths of the human has been the abuse our superior race has caused to the chimpanzee and we intend to make a difference.

 As we approach a milestone of 27 years of marriage together our greatest accomplishment is that of our family.
 That family extends to the furred and feathered (and many others) and we are so blessed to have been able to provide love and sanctuary to so many well deserving animals.
 Forever Safe Farm, as it stands today, is our personal endeavor… we use our good fortune to help where we can.
 For many years we have totally self-supported these very deserving animals.

 We have done this because we wanted to, we could afford to and because we wanted to try to educate others, especially children on the proper and healthful care of animals, both domestic and exotic.
 We teach what is a pet and what is not a pet.
 We want to teach compassion, dedication and proper care and to reach as many as we can.
 That is why we have to make this next step.
 Take a leap of faith to the public, our family, our friends…our acquaintances…to all.